apparebit/demicode/README.md

 > Almost all assigned Unicode code points also correspond to human-readable
 > characters, such as the number sign `#` U+0023.
 However, some code points are
 > meaningful only in combination with other code points.
 For example, adding
-> variation selector 16 U+FE0F directly after the number sign, changes its
+> variation selector 16 U+FE0F directly after the number sign changes its
 > presentation to `#️` emoji presentation.
 (Your browser probably won't render
-> the latter number sign differently.)
-Similarly, the combining enclosing keycap
+> the latter number sign differently from the former one.)
+Similarly, the
-> U+20E3 is not meaningful on its own, as its name "*combining* enclosing
+> combining enclosing keycap U+20E3 is not meaningful on its own, as the name
-> keycap" so clearly announces.
-But when we append that code point to the
+> "*combining* enclosing keycap" so clearly announces.
+But when we append that
-> previous two, we get a keycap number sign `#️⃣` U+0023 U+FE0F U+20E3.
-(Your
+> code point to the previous two, we get a keycap number sign `#️⃣` U+0023
-> browser better render the latest number sign differently.)
+> U+FE0F U+20E3.
+(Your browser better render the latest number sign
+> differently from the former two.)
 >
 > In Unicode, a *grapheme* is a maximally long sequence of code points that
 > nonetheless is an atomic unit of text.
-The "maximally long" ensures that
+The "maximally long" ensures that when
-> when the three code points of the keycap number sign appear in text, the
+> the three code points of the keycap number sign appear in text, the program
-> program processing the text doesn't ignore the second and third code point
+> processing that text doesn't ignore the second and third code point.
+The
-> and display The visual representation of a grapheme
+> visual representation of a grapheme is a distinct concern and called a
-> is a distinct and called a *glyph*.
-Glyphs may vary substantially, think
+> *glyph*.
+Glyphs may vary substantially, think different fonts, some of which
-> different fonts,  .
-After all, it tends to be more varied
+> may be serif and some sans-serif.
+But the differences in appearances do not
-> between different fonts even though that doesn't change its meaning. without
+> change the underlying meaning.
-> changing its meaning— and also called a *glyph*.

 ## Theme Park